lambci/docker-lambda/README.md

 same library versions that exist on AWS Lambda and then deploy using the [AWS CLI](https://aws.amazon.com/cli/).

-This project consists of a set of Docker images for each of the supported Lambda runtimes (Node.js 4.3, 6.10 and 8.10, Python 2.7 and 3.6, Java 8, .NET Core 2.0 and 2.1, and Go 1.x).
+This project consists of a set of Docker images for each of the supported Lambda runtimes.

 There are also a set of build images that include packages like gcc-c++, git, zip and the aws-cli for compiling and deploying.